Rescue Story: So a Cat Walks Into a Meeting…

 I quickly turned around to see that it was not the mechanizations of my visual acuity, it really was a large black and white cat walking very purposefully through the doorway and into the room, looking curiously up at the humans around the table as he stepped off the plastic runner and decisively turned into the first room on the left as if he belonged in that room.

 Others also looked at him, but no one reacted, so I thought he really did belong in there.
+Most others in the meeting were from this community, I was not, so they might know something I didn’t.
 I turned around but kept alert for movement in that area.

 A few minutes later the cat came out of the room, looked at us again, went down the hall and explored other open offices and areas and came back, all as if he was completely familiar with the space, all while the meeting proceeded.
 When we moved into that first room on the left, a small conference room where we could spread out the drawings for the sign, the cat joined us and I asked if, perhaps, he lived in the municipal building.
 No one recognized him.
 We petted him and talked to him as we discussed the illustrations, and with that attention he stayed with us in the room.